• Disease Overview

 Causes

 DS is a congenital cranial dysinnervation disorder (CCDD).
-Genetic, and possibly environmental factors, are known to play a role.
+Genetic, and possibly environmental factors are known to play a role.
+In sporadic cases DS is more common in females for unknown reasons.

 Data to support abnormal development of cranial nerve VI (abducens nerve) in DS come from neuropathological, neuroradiological and neurophysiological evidence.
 Neuropathological evidence comes from autopsies of individuals with DS.
-These autopsies show abnormal innervation of the lateral rectus muscle (the muscle that moves the eye outward toward the ear) and an absence / failure to develop normally of the abducens nerve (cranial nerve VI) which normally supplies the lateral rectus muscle.
+These autopsies show abnormal innervation of the lateral rectus muscle (the muscle that moves the eye outward toward the ear) and an absence or abnormal development of the abducens nerve (cranial nerve VI) which normally supplies the lateral rectus muscle.
 In place of the abducens nerve is a nerve branch from the oculomotor nerve (cranial nerve III) which normally supplies other ocular muscles.
-Recent neuroradiological studies in DS support the postmortem findings and also show, by magnetic resonance imaging (MRI) studies, an absence / failure to develop normally of the abducens nerve (cranial nerve VI).
+Neuroradiological studies in DS support the postmortem findings and also show by magnetic resonance imaging (MRI) studies, an absence or abnormal development of the abducens nerve (cranial nerve VI), the cisternal part of the nerve being absent (types 1 and 3) on the affected side in about 80% of patients.
+The oculomotor nerve is correspondingly thicker in these patients.

 Neurophysiological evidence for neuronal involvement in DS comes from electromyographic (EMG) studies which show that the medial and lateral recti muscles are electrically active in individuals with DS.
 When individuals with DS attempt to move their eyes inward, both of these muscles contract at the same time, resulting in the eyeball retracting inward (pulling in) and the eye opening narrowing.

-Autosomal dominant DS can also be due to mutations in the MAFB gene on chromosome 20, either as a loss of function or as a dominant negative mutation causing deafness and DS.
-The combination of focal segmental glomerulosclerosis (FSGS), DS and deafness has been shown to be due to a rare MAFB mutation.
+Autosomal dominant DS can also be due to variants in the MAFB gene, either as a loss of function or as a dominant negative mutation causing deafness and DS.
+The combination of focal segmental glomerulosclerosis (FSGS), DS and deafness has been shown to be due to a rare MAFB variant, and another rare MAFB variant has also been found associated with DS, inner ear agenesis, neurodevelopmental delay and autism spectrum disorder.

-DS can also be found as part of a complex autosomal recessive disorder that can include deafness, facial weakness, vascular malformations and learning difficulties due to two mutations in the HOXA1 gene.
+DS can also be found as part of a complex autosomal recessive disorder that can include deafness, facial weakness, vascular malformations and learning difficulties due to two variants in the HOXA1 gene.

-DS is also associated with mutations in the CDH2 gene which encodes for the N-cadherin protein.
-These mutations cause a syndromic neurodevelopmental disorder with global developmental delay and/or intellectual disability, axonal pathfinding defects including corpus callosum agenesis or hypoplasia, associated with ocular, cardiac and genital anomalies.
+DS is also associated with variants in the CDH2 gene which encodes for the N-cadherin protein.
+These variants cause a syndromic neurodevelopmental disorder with global developmental delay and/or intellectual disability, axonal pathfinding defects including corpus callosum agenesis or hypoplasia, associated with ocular, cardiac and genital anomalies.

 Cytogenetic results (a study of chromosomes) of individuals with Duane syndrome and other abnormalities have, in rare cases, shown abnormalities that suggest other locations for genes responsible for causing DS.
 Deletions of chromosomal material on chromosomes 1, 4, 5 and 8, and the presence of an extra marker chromosome thought to be derived from chromosome 22, have been documented in DS individuals.
 In addition, DS has been reported with chromosomal duplications.

-Given the evidence that DS results from an absence / failure to develop normally of the abducens nerve (cranial nerve VI) and aberrant innervation, and that DS is associated with other anomalies in some patients, it is thought that DS results from a disturbance of normal embryonic development by either a genetic or an environmental factor at the time when the cranial nerves and ocular muscles are developing (between the third and sixth week of pregnancy).
+Given the evidence that DS results from an absence or abnormal development of the abducens nerve (cranial nerve VI) and aberrant innervation, and that DS is associated with other anomalies in some patients, it is thought that DS results from a disturbance of normal embryonic development by either a genetic or an environmental factor at the time when the cranial nerves and ocular muscles are developing (between the third and sixth week of pregnancy).

 • < Previous section